 Upcoming Airports That Will Be A Game Changer For Real Estate

-However, one area which requires government’s focus is the thoughtful planning and implementation of such projects.
-The Indian government has, recently, launched the Regional Air Connectivity Scheme (also known as the UDAN Scheme) which aims at facilitating regional connectivity through financial support and infrastructure development.
-The Ministry of Civil Aviation (MoCA) has given approval for 18 new airports in the country.
-They include are Mopa in Goa, Navi Mumbai, Shirdi and Sindhudurg in Maharashtra, Bijapur, Gulbarga, Hasan and Shimoga in Karnataka, Kannur in Kerala, Pakyong in Sikkim, Karaikal in Puducherry, Dholera in Gujarat and Bhogapuram in Andhra Pradesh.
+These airports will be developed under the Regional Air Connectivity Scheme (also known as the UDAN Scheme) which aims at facilitating regional connectivity through financial support and infrastructure development.
+As many as 18 new airports in the country will be developed under this scheme.
+These include Mopa in Goa, Navi Mumbai, Shirdi and Sindhudurg in Maharashtra, Bijapur, Gulbarga, Hasan and Shimoga in Karnataka, Kannur in Kerala, Pakyong in Sikkim, Karaikal in Puducherry, Dholera in Gujarat and Bhogapuram in Andhra Pradesh.

 Jewar Airport, Uttar Pradesh

 The airport at Jewar in Greater Noida once operational will take down the load on the Indira Gandhi International Airport and will also offer convenience to the residents in and around Noida.
 Sixty kilometres from Delhi, the airport will be built in four phases at a cost of Rs 20,000 crore and likely to be completed by 2024.
 The project will be built on a 5,000-acre land of which 2,378-acre land has already been acquired.
 Recently, the Uttar Pradesh government on February 7 earmarked Rs 800 crore and to acquire land for the Jewar International Airport while presenting the Budget for financial year 2019-20.